-NOTE: Automatic Emergency Braking (see Automatic Emergency Braking on page 122) may intervene to automatically brake in situations where a collision is considered imminent.
-Automatic Emergency Braking is not designed to prevent a collision.
+Automatic Emergency Braking (if equipped) is designed to automatically brake in situations where a collision is considered imminent (see Automatic Emergency Braking on page 113).

+WARNING: Automatic Emergency Braking (if equipped) is not designed to prevent a collision.
 At best, it can minimize the impact of a frontal collision by attempting to reduce your driving speed.
 Depending on Automatic Emergency Braking to avoid a collision can result in serious injury or death.